KieranSweeden/llama-log/README.md

 The features listed below don't directly tackle the problems Llama Log is attempting to resolve, therefore they will not make it into the MVP of Llama Log.
 Given that they would enhance the usability of Llama Log however, they will be implemented within a future release of the application.

+- The About Us page was unfortunately exempt from making it to the initial release of Llama Log due to time contraints and not being of major importance to the application's functionality.
+Considering this is a major part of information current users & potential users of the features & usefulness of Llama Log, this should be integrated into Llama Log when possible.
+- Add an additional "search by date" filter within the feed page.
 - A database query page that allows admins to compile mass sums of data taken from posts employee's have made, which could be of use to other sectors within the business.
 - Post history page, that presents the history of a post.
 This allows users to see previous iterations of a post if it's been edited on multiple occasions.
+- A post archive, where general users are able to look at posts within the companies past and clear the current feed of potentially irrelevant posts.

 [Return to Contents &#8679;](#Contents)